Ankit-4-code/Quantium-Virtual-Internship---Retail-Strategy-and-Analytics-Task-2/README.md

 - **Trial Store Assessment**: Insights from the comparison of trial stores against control stores, including any significant differences observed in sales or customer behavior.
 - **Strategic Recommendation**: Based on the analysis, a clear recommendation is provided on whether the trial layout should be adopted across all stores.<br>`!!Spoiler Alert!!`: Trial Layout Should definitely be adopted for the stores as it shows a significant increase in sales during the trial period.

+## Task 3:
+- This is located inside `Quantium Task 3` folder and contains a powerpoint presentation and an email which sums up all of our findings and key insights for our client in a brief manner with visual aid of our graphs.
 ## How to Run
 1. Clone the repository and Run the Script in R or open with R-studio:
    ```sh
    git clone https://github.com/Sun-of-a-beach/Quantium-Virtual-Internship---Retail-Strategy-and-Analytics-Task-2.git
    ```

+### **Verify Certificate of Completion:** [**click here**](https://forage-uploads-prod.s3.amazonaws.com/completion-certificates/Quantium/NkaC7knWtjSbi6aYv_Quantium_nN85ZNS34e5jzKoqP_1682773956945_completion_certificate.pdf)